 Insects are the most prolific of all animal groups on the planet.
 History records instances in which scourges of insects have caused massive destruction when they are not held in check.
 One of the most effective controllers of insect populations is other insects.
 An example of that is a species of ants with the world’s fastest jaws.

 Recent studies by entomologists using high-speed cameras have shown that the ant Mystrium camillae can snap its mandibles at speeds that are 5,000 times faster than the blink of an eye.
 Their jaws close with so much force that even if they don’t touch their prey, they can stun them.
-This is part of a designed system that helps maintain balance.
+This high-speed, spring-action jaw closing is part of a designed system that helps maintain balance between predator and prey in the natural world.
 Sometimes humans cause nature to become out of balance.
 In the natural world without human mismanagement, there are animals and plants that keep nature in balance.

 Designing life systems that can exist over the long haul is incredibly difficult.
 One of the problems in space travel is developing systems that will provide food for astronauts over a period of many years.
 Several experiments have been tried, but none have been successful.
 God’s design of life systems on Earth is amazing.
 We frequently see species with special equipment like the world’s fastest jaws of the Mystrium camillae.
 They were designed to maintain a balanced world where humans can thrive.